FAIR Decorative Arts Guide

 • Decoration method matters: hand painting, transfer decoration, gilding, enamel work, molded relief, and later overpainting carry different market implications.

-• A ceramics specialist should be able to explain when the work needs Asian ceramics, continental porcelain, art pottery, studio ceramics, or general decorative-arts expertise.
+• A ceramics specialist should explain when the work needs Asian ceramics, continental porcelain, art pottery, studio ceramics, or general decorative-arts expertise.

 Condition issues that change porcelain and ceramic value

-Condition is central in ceramics because damage and restoration may be visually subtle while still materially affecting value, insurability, or estate reporting.
+Condition is central in ceramics.
+Damage and restoration can be visually subtle and still affect value, insurance, or estate reporting.

 • Document chips, rim flakes, hairlines, cracks, crazing, staining, firing flaws, glaze losses, rubbed gilding, and losses to applied decoration.